Skip to main content Accessibility Help?

 Join the March

-5:30pm – March attendees (Women and marginalised genders) meet at Bombed out church.
-Starting off the evening with speeches.
+📍5:30pm – March attendees meet at Bombed Out Church. (what3words ///soils.spirit.hugs) Starting off the evening with speeches and getting march ready.

 If you have any accessibility requirements, please email E.Rodulson@liverpool.ac.uk